MishtiAloo/Artemis/docs/Features.md

 ## join:
 - patient who lives in area where infection rate/risk level
 - Join hospitals and vaccine batches → show hospital name, vaccine name and stock count.
-- For each patient, show their infection history + vaccination recor (who got sick, who got vaccinated).
+- For each patient, show their infection history + vaccination record (who got sick, who got vaccinated).

 ## group by:
 - which hospital got how many batches/how many vaccines/vacs left